What is social listening?

 Social listening and ethics

-Marieke has a background in social and development policy and evaluating it, using (ethically sound) data.
+Marieke is a former colleague and was the chair of the Datahub.
+She has a background in evaluating social and development policy, using (ethically sound) data.

 Marieke Schulte